Man Working Out Costs Using Calculator

 Charities

 Certain charities offer financial assistance specifically for families who have lost a child.
-The Children’s Funeral Fund provides support to help cover the costs associated with burying or cremating a child under the age of 18.
-This initiative aims to ease the financial burden on grieving families during an incredibly challenging time.
+The Child Funeral Charity provides support to help cover the costs associated with burying or cremating a child under the age of 18.
+Though expenses for burials and cremations are met largely by government funding, the Child Funeral Charity funds elements of the funeral are not covered by the government fund.
+This can include:

 Direct cremation